48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Cartwheels

-My favorite type of sensory input as an OT, is definitely proprioception!
-Giving input to the muscles and joints can both alert/wake up the brain… but it also calms and organizes the nervous system.
+My favorite type of sensory input as an occupational therapist, is definitely proprioception!
+Giving input to the muscles and joints alerts and wakes up the brain, but it also calms and organizes the nervous system.

 I tell parents, teachers and therapists, when in doubt, use proprioceptive input